-The draw in Roland Garros has opened up for Maria Sharapova as she looks to win the only major to elude her so far.
+The French Open draw has opened up for Maria Sharapova as she looks to win the only major to elude her so far.
 Al Dannity examines the hard road Sharapova has travelled to get back to the top and breaks down the work she still needs to put in.

-The original Russian invasion of women’s Tennis never panned out with the same drama as expected.
-When Maria Sharapova won Wimbledon in 2004, it came just a few weeks after Anastasia Myskina won an all-Russian final with Elena Dementieva at Roland Garros.
+Rebuilding an empire The original Russian invasion of women’s Tennis never panned out with the same drama as expected.
+When Maria Sharapova won Wimbledon in 2004, it came just a few weeks after Anastasia Myskina won an all-Russian final with Elena Dementieva in Paris.
 Svetlana Kuznetzova would go on to claim the US Open crown in the autumn, with Dementieva again missing out in the final.
 Russia looked set to dominate the women’s game for the next decade.

 While certainly becoming a force in the sport, Russia’s success at grand slam level slowed considerably.
 In the eight years since, there have been just three more majors claimed by Russian women.
 Kuznetzova claimed the French Open title in 2009, in another all-Russian final against Dinara Safina, while Sharapova won in Flushing Meadows in 2006 and Melbourne in 2008.